The ApolloScape Open Dataset for Autonomous Driving and its Application: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we present ApolloScape, a large, diverse, and multi-task dataset for autonomous driving, which includes high density 3D point cloud map, per-pixel, per-frame semantic image label, lane mark label, semantic instance segmentation for various videos.
-Every frame of our videos is geo-tagged with high accurate GPS/IMU device.
-ApolloScape is significantly larger than existing autonomous driving datasets, \eg~ KITTI~\cite{Geiger2013IJRR} and Cityscapes~\cite{Cordts2016Cityscapes}, yielding more challenges for computer vision research field.
+In this paper, we present the \emph{ApolloScape}, a large, diverse, and multi-task dataset for autonomous driving, which includes high density 3D point cloud map, per-pixel, per-frame semantic image label, lane mark label, semantic instance segmentation for various videos.
+Every frame of our videos is geo-tagged with high accurate GPS/IMU device. \emph{ApolloScape} is significantly larger than existing autonomous driving datasets, \eg~ KITTI~\cite{Geiger2013IJRR} and Cityscapes~\cite{Cordts2016Cityscapes}, yielding more challenges for computer vision research field.
 In order to label such a large dataset, we developed an active 2D/3D joint annotation pipeline, which effectively accelerate the labelling process.
-Back on ApolloScape, we developed a joint localization and segmentation algorithm with a 3D semantic map, which fuses multi-sensors, is simple and runs efficiently, yielding strong results in both tasks.
+Back on \emph{ApolloScape}, we developed a joint localization and segmentation algorithm with a 3D semantic map, which fuses multi-sensors, is simple and runs efficiently, yielding strong results in both tasks.
 We hope it may motivate researcher to develop algorithms handling multiple tasks simultaneously by considering their inner geometrical relationships.
 Finally, for each individual task, we set up an online evaluation benchmark where different algorithms can compete with a fair platform.

-Last but not the least, ApolloScape is an evolving dataset, not only in terms of data scale, but also in terms of various driving conditions, tasks and acquisition devices.
-For example, firstly, we plan to enlarge our dataset to contain more diversified driving environments including snow, rain, and foggy.
-Secondly, we are in the progress of labelling 3D cars, 3D humans and tracking of each object in 3D.
+Last but not the least, \emph{ApolloScape} is an evolving dataset, not only in terms of data scale, but also in terms of various driving conditions, tasks and acquisition devices.
+For example, firstly, we plan to enlarge our dataset to contain more diversified driving environments including snow, and foggy.
+Secondly, we \peng{also released our labelled 3D cars~\cite{songApolloCar3D}, stereo images, 3D humans and tracking~\cite{ma2018trafficpredict} of objects in 3D recently}.
 Thirdly, we plan to mount a panoramic camera system, and Velodyne~\cite{velodyne} in near future to generate depth maps for objects and panoramic images. \ifCLASSOPTIONcompsoc